raiden-network/spec/smart_contracts.rst

 - ``non_closing_participant``: Ethereum address of the channel participant who is updating the balance proof data.
 - ``balance_hash``: Hash of the balance data
 - ``nonce``: Strictly monotonic value used to order transfers.
 - ``additional_hash``: Computed from the offchain message.
 Used for message authentication.
+Potentially useful for hashing in other application-specific metadata.
 - ``closing_signature``: Elliptic Curve 256k1 signature of the closing participant on the :term:`balance proof` data.
 - ``non_closing_signature``: Elliptic Curve 256k1 signature of the non-closing participant on the :term:`balance proof` data.
 - ``closing_participant``: Ethereum address of the participant who closed the channel.